ModusCreateOrg/cucumber-watir/README.md

 License
 =======

-This test framework is licensed under the (MIT License)[http://opensource.org/licenses/MIT], a permissive free software license.
+This test framework is licensed under the [MIT License](http://opensource.org/licenses/MIT), a permissive free software license.

 See the file LICENSE.md for full copyright and license information.